What hath Palo Alto wrought?

 William Shockley Jr., a Palo Alto native and Stanford professor who won a Nobel Prize in 1956 for his team's pioneering research on semiconductors, is described in the book as "one of the most infamous American bigots of the 20th century" and a passionate advocate for eugenics who late in his career shifted his professional focus to the genetics of intelligence.

-William Hewlett and David Packard, while brainy investors and savvy businessmen, are also in Harris' account war profiteers who benefitted handsomely from the new world order as established by Herbert Hoover.
+William Hewlett and David Packard, while brainy inventors and savvy businessmen, are also in Harris' account war profiteers who benefitted handsomely from the new world order as established by Herbert Hoover.

 "Hoover lost the presidential battle, but his faithful servants in the real estate industry took off through history like an army of flying monkeys," Harris writes.
 "As the shock troops of white reaction in California, they wrote and enforced segregation rules until the feds made them stop writing it all down, though that hardly ended enforcement."